NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/NOAA-BBB_PRU_DAQ_Cape_Setup.md

 Then type something, followed by ctrl-c to exit the watchdog.

-3. Serial Communication.
-Access the UARTS with minicom on the BBB and TaraTerm (or similar) on the laptop can be used to test the serial ports.
+**Serial Communication.**  The serial ports can be tested by accessing the UARTS with minicom on the BBB and TaraTerm (or similar) on the laptop can be used to test the serial ports.
 Port 1 is output as both RS232 and TTL.
 TTL is usually used for our balloon applications.
 UART 2 is used in our application for full data.

     minicom -b 9600 -o -D /dev/ttyO1
     minicom -b 115200 -o -D /dev/ttyO2